Data Analytics Migration

 Overview

-There are two ways to migrate the Search Engine configured in the Samsung Cloud Platform environment to the Samsung Cloud Platform v2 environment.
-You can migrate using the Snapshot function for backup/recovery or the CCR (Cross Cluster Replication) function for real-time replication.
-Each has its own advantages/disadvantages and constraints, so you can use the method that fits the project requirements.
+There are two ways to migrate a Search Engine configured in the Samsung Cloud Platform environment to the Samsung Cloud Platform v2 environment.
+You can migrate using the Snapshot feature for backup/recovery and the CCR (Crosss Cluster Replication) feature for real-time replication.
+Each approach has its own pros, cons, and constraints, so you should use the method that aligns with the project requirements.

-Elasticsearch, first check the possible migration methods by version.
+First, check the migration methods available for each Elasticsearch version.

 |---|---|---|